 service sshd restart

-If you should have any questions or would like assistance, do feel free to contact us through Live Chat or by submitting a ticket with our Technical Support team.
+If you should have any questions or would like assistance, please contact us through Live Chat or by submitting a ticket with our Technical Support team.